BenMakesGames/PsyPets/README.md

 crafting's a big part of the pet activities. here's a breakdown of every field used in the various crafting tables:

-idnum - just the id; let the DB assign these
+idnum - just the id; let the DB assign these (and actually, that's true of all tables: DO NOT TOUCH idnums! just let MySQL handle them.)

 difficulty - the difficulty to make.
 I used 1-25 (1 as easy, 20 as hard, 25 as mastery level)